Online Smoothed Demand Management: Learning Data-Driven Decisions

-\textbf{Motivation. \ } We take insight from the competitive proof of \PAAD (\autoref{thm:osdm-upper-bound-1}): under the pseudo-cost minimization framework, a key step in bounding the competitive ratio uses characteristics of the threshold functions ($\phi_b$ for base drivers, $\phi_f$ and $\psi_f$ for flexible drivers) that govern the algorithm's decisions.
-In particular, the definition of the pseudo-cost minimization problem allows us to relate \PAAD's cost to that of (a lower bound on) the offline optimal cost via these threshold functions.
-Thus, for a given \textit{target robustness} $\rho > \alpha$ (where $\alpha$ is the competitive ratio of \PAAD for \OSDMS), we can exactly define a \textit{feasible set} of threshold functions, based on the characteristics used in the competitiveness proof, that guarantee $\rho$-robustness for \PALD.
-A similar characterization of a ``robust threshold set'' was derived by~\citet{Benomar:25} for the simpler one-max search problem to investigate the design of algorithms' ``smoothness''; however, in \PALD, our goal is instead to directly \textit{learn} the best threshold functions (denoted by $\hat{\phi}_b, \hat{\phi}_f$ and $\hat{\psi}_f$) within this feasible set to optimize a downstream metric (e.g., empirical competitive ratio) on historical instances.
-Given the learned thresholds $\hat{\phi}_b, \hat{\phi}_f$ and $\hat{\psi}_f$, \PALD's pseudocode is exactly the same as that of \PAAD (see \autoref{alg:paad}) but with $\hat{\phi}_b, \hat{\phi}_f$ and $\hat{\psi}_f$ in place of the (analytical) thresholds $\phi_b, \phi_f$ and $\psi_f$.
+\textbf{Motivation. \ } Under the pseudo-cost minimization framework, a key step in bounding the competitive ratio of \PAAD (\sref{Thm.}{thm:osdm-upper-bound-1}) uses characteristics of the threshold functions ($\phi_b$ for base drivers, $\phi_f$ and $\psi_f$ for flexible drivers) that govern the algorithm's decisions.
+In particular, the definition of the pseudo-cost minimization problem allows us to relate \PAAD's cost to a lower bound on \OPT via these threshold functions.
+Then, for a given \textit{target robustness} $\rho > \alpha$ (where $\alpha$ is the competitive ratio of \PAAD for \OSDMS), we can exactly define a \textit{feasible set} of threshold functions, based on the necessary relations for the competitiveness proof, that guarantee $\rho$-robustness for \PALD.
+A similar characterization of ``robust and consistent thresholds'' was derived by~\citet{Benomar:25} for one-max search to analytically investigate smoothness in algorithms with predictions.
+In \PALD however, our goal is to directly \textit{learn} the best thresholds within a feasible set that \textit{only} considers robustness, empirically optimizing performance on historical instances while retaining a bounded competitive ratio.
+Given learned thresholds $\hat{\phi}_b, \hat{\phi}_f$ and $\hat{\psi}_f$, \PALD's pseudocode is exactly the same as that of \PAAD (see \autoref{alg:paad}) but with $\hat{\phi}_b, \hat{\phi}_f$ and $\hat{\psi}_f$ in place of $\phi_b, \phi_f$ and $\psi_f$ (analytical thresholds). }

 \textbf{Robustness Certificate. \ } In what follows, we define feasible sets of \textit{robust threshold functions} that guarantee $\rho$-robustness.
 The \PALD framework accommodates any arbitrary learning mechanism as long as one can parameterize threshold functions and ensure they lie within these feasible sets, providing a robustness certificate that we use to prove \PALD's worst-case guarantees.
 We focus on the setting of \OSDMS in the main body, deferring definitions, theorems, and proofs for \OSDMT to \autoref{apx:pald-robustness-osdmt}.
 We start with the definition of the feasible set for base demand drivers: